Jump to recipe →

 • Use granulated sugar instead of brown sugar.

-1. Prepare: Preheat your oven to 350ºF, then coat an 8×8 baking dish with nonstick cooking spray.
+1. Prepare: Preheat your oven to 350 degrees Fahrenheit.
+Then, coat an 8×8 baking dish with nonstick cooking spray.

 2. Make the pineapple mixture: In a large mixing bowl, whisk together the brown sugar, flour, cinnamon, and salt.
 Stir in the pineapple and reserved juice.

-3. Assemble: Spread the pineapple mixture in the baking dish, then top with the cheddar cheese.
+3. Assemble: Spread the pineapple mixture in the baking dish, and top it with the cheddar cheese.

-4. Make the topping: In a small bowl, gently stir together the crushed crackers and melted butter.
+4. Make the topping: In a small bowl, gently combine the crushed crackers and melted butter.
 Sprinkle this over the cheese.

-5. Bake: Place the baking dish in the oven and bake for 25 to 30 minutes, or until the top is golden brown and the casserole is warm throughout.
+5. Bake: Place the baking dish in the oven.
+Bake for 25 to 30 minutes or until the top is golden brown and the casserole is warm throughout.

 Quick Tip

-If the cracker topping starts to brown too quickly, you can cover the top with aluminum foil towards the end of the baking.
+If the cracker topping on your pineapple casserole starts to brown too quickly, you can cover the top with aluminum foil towards the end of the baking.

 Pineapple Casserole